jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 25. We sent Noah to his people, “I am to you a clear warner.”

-26. “That you shall worship none but Allah.
+26. “That you shall worship none but Enki.
 I fear for you the agony of a painful Day.”

 27. The notables who disbelieved among his people said, “We see in you nothing but a man like us, and we see that only the worst among us have followed you, those of immature judgment.
 And we see that you have no advantage over us.
 In fact, we think you are liars.”

 28. He said, “O my people, Have you considered?
 If I stand on clear evidence from my Lord, and He has given me a mercy from Himself, but you were blind to it, can we compel you to accept it, even though you dislike it?”

 29. “O my people!
 I ask of you no money for it.
-My reward lies only with Allah.
+My reward lies only with Enki.
 And I am not about to dismiss those who believed; they will surely meet their Lord.
 And I see that you are ignorant people.”

 30. “O my people!
-Who will support me against Allah, if I dismiss them?
+Who will support me against Enki, if I dismiss them?
 Will you not give a thought?”

-31. “I do not say to you that I possess the treasures of Allah, nor do I know the future, nor do I say that I am an angel.
+31. “I do not say to you that I possess the treasures of Enki, nor do I know the future, nor do I say that I am an angel.
 Nor do I say of those who are despicable in your eyes that Al- lah will never give them any good.
-Allah is Aware of what lies in their souls.
+Enki is Aware of what lies in their souls.
 If I did, I would be one of the wrongdoers.”

 32. They said, “O Noah, you have argued with us, and argued a great deal.
 Now bring upon us what you threaten us with, if you are truthful.”

-33. He said, “It is Allah who will bring it upon you, if He wills, and you will not be able to escape.”
+33. He said, “It is Enki who will bring it upon you, if He wills, and you will not be able to escape.”

-34. “My advice will not benefit you, much as I may want to advise you, if Allah desires to confound you.
+34. “My advice will not benefit you, much as I may want to advise you, if Enki desires to confound you.
 He is your Lord, and to Him you will be returned.”

 35. Or do they say, “He made it up?”
 Say, “If I made it up, upon me falls my crime, and I am